raymondtay/jobgraph/README.md

 A multigraph approach to modelling workflows since a workflow is essentially a _job graph_.

+# Tutorials

+Use the `sbt tut` to generate the documentation for code examples.
+You would find the compiled code examples in the `<dir>/target/scala-2.12/tut/` directory where you can read and understand how to make API calls.

 # Goals

 Basic idea is to provide a mechanism that allows the user to define: